xpepper/tracco/README.md

     @trackinguser +3p only @alessandrodescovi @michelevincenzi

-## Roadmap
+### TODO and Roadmap
+* Tracking effort on behalf of other users (e.g. @trackinguser +3p only @alessandrodescovi @michelevincenzi)
-* Need to downgrade dates: now we got the date with time, which is useless: a simple date is enough
+* Downgrade dates: now we got the date with time, which is useless: a simple date is enough
-* Estimates and efforts: a date could be defined in the notification text, to bound the effort/estimate to a particular date, not simply the notification's date
+* Estimates and efforts: a date could be defined in the notification text, to bound the effort/estimate to a particular date, not simply the notification's date (e.g. @trackinguser 23.10.2012 +6p)
-* Store tracking info somewhere
+* Auth params could be passed in through constructor and env variables
 * CSV export
 * Google Docs export
+* Store tracking info somewhere
+* Computing key tracking metrics (e.g. estimate error)

 ## Pull Requests